ASH1998/ash1998.github.io/_posts/2018-12-25-Uncertainity-Quantification.md

 We will discuss the later part of uncertainty i.e model generated in this blog.

-## Epistemoc Uncertainty
+## **Epistemic Uncertainty**

-**_Epistemic Uncertainty_** causes when model ignores certain effects or because a particular part of data is hidden.
+**_Epistemic Uncertainty_** is caused when model ignores certain effects or because a particular part of data is hidden.
 This happens mostly due to low variance in training samples.
 Useful in:
 - Safety critical applications
 - Small datasets.

-## Aleatoric Uncertainty
+## **Aleatoric Uncertainty**

-**_Aleatoric Uncertainty_** Aleatoric uncertainty captures our uncertainty with respect to information which our data cannot explain.
+**_Aleatoric Uncertainty_** Aleatoric uncertainty captures the uncertainty with respect to information which our data cannot explain.
 For example, aleatoric uncertainty in images can be attributed to occlusions (because cameras can’t see through objects).
 Useful in :
 - Large data situations
 - Real-time applications, because we can form aleatoric models as a deterministic function of the input data, without expensive Monte Carlo sampling.

-Image from `What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?`
+Image from What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?
 ---------------------------------------------------------------------------

 ![](https://i.imgur.com/yYWp3af.jpg)